 Serving Suggestions

 There are endless ways to enjoy this!
-Add them to trail mixes, granola, or yogurt parfaits for a sweet, chewy bite.
+Add them to trail mix, granola, or yogurt parfaits for a sweet, chewy bite.
 Blend them into smoothies for a natural fruit boost, or crush them into a powder for flavoring oatmeal, muffins, quick breads, or ice cream.
 They also make a great topping for chocolate desserts, pancakes, and waffles.
 Want a simple snack?
 Eat them straight out of a jar for a healthy snack on the go!

 Recipe FAQs